rdbhost/Rdb.Js/README.md

 ### The Plugin ###
-Included are fourteen _functions_ (called on the jQuery object) and four _methods_ (called on selection sets).
+Included are fourteen _functions_ (called on the Rdbhost global object) and four _methods_ (called on jQuery selection sets).
 Most of them take option objects as their only or second parameter.

 The _functions_ are on a global 'Rdbhost' or 'window.Rdbhost' namespace.
 The _methods_ are on the jQuery _$_ namespace, as they act on jQuery selection sets.
 Some of the _functions_ are aliased to the _$_ namespace as well.